michaelmiklis/loxberry-plugin-miflora/README.md

 With the following command recognition the values can be assigend to a "UDP-Command" / virtual input:

 <img src="https://raw.githubusercontent.com/michaelmiklis/loxberry-plugin-miflora/assets/command.png" alt="UDP-Befehl" width="350" />

+## MQTT Mode (Experimental Support)

+Starting in version 2.0.4 the Xiaomi MiFlora Flower Sensor Plugin also supports MQTT for sending data to the Loxone Miniserver.
+This requires the MQTT Gateway Plugin to be installed and successfully configured.
+Further documentation and improvements on MQTT will be added in future releases.

 ## Sensor data